vishal-rathour-niit/image-before-after-view/README.md

-# Image Before and After View library using JavaScript
+# Before and After Image Comparison Library in JavaScript
-library for view before and after image.
+Library for Viewing Before and After Images
 ![view](satelite-view.PNG)

 ```